efdevcon/pretix-eth-payment-plugin/README.md

 ### Native ETH (with payer signature)

 Same as WalletConnect flow but with an additional `ethPayerSignature` at verify time that cryptographically binds the payer's wallet to the order.
-Supports smart wallets (ERC-1271, ERC-6492) and ERC-4337 bundler flows via `debug_traceTransaction` internal call detection.
+Supports:

+- EOA (ECDSA recovery)
+- Smart wallets (ERC-1271, with ERC-6492 unwrapping for counterfactual wallets)
+- EIP-7702-delegated EOAs (e.g. MetaMask Smart Account in 7702 mode) — the verifier detects the `0xef0100…` code prefix and retries ERC-1271 against the wallet's chain-bound EIP-712 envelope (via `DOMAIN_SEPARATOR()`) when the plain EIP-191 hash is rejected
+- ERC-4337 bundler flows — `debug_traceTransaction` walks internal calls to locate the actual ETH transfer when the outer `tx.from` is a bundler EOA

+**Slippage tolerance:** ETH verification accepts up to **0.5%** under-payment vs. the quote (industry default, same as Uniswap).
+This absorbs two real-world drift sources without the merchant needing to over-quote:
+- ETH spot price moves between when our oracles fetch it and when the wallet signs
+- Smart-account wallets (notably MetaMask 7702 mode) re-derive `value` at signing time using their own price feed instead of passing the exact wei amount through

+USDC/USDT0 transfers stay strict — stables don't drift, and the EIP-3009 typed-data signature commits to an exact value.

 ## Pricing